-Remodeling a home means having choices and making decisions.
-So if you’re planning to remodel your kitchen, bathroom or add a new room, be prepared to spend an endless number of hours looking at options and making final selections.
+Remodeling a home means having plumbing choices and making decisions.
+So if you’re planning to remodel your kitchen, bathroom or add a new room, be prepare yourself to spend an endless number of hours looking at options and making final selections.

 For many decades, metal (in the form of galvanized steel or copper) was the only material available.
 Look in the walls (or maybe garage walls for exposed pipes) of any un-remodeled home built before the 1960s and you’ll probably see all metallic pipes.

 Leading choice of plumbing materials over the last few centuries have been the following:

 There’s nothing wrong with the classic choices of copper and galvanized steel.
 They work well and have their advantages.
 But know that today there is a host of other alternative materials, many of which are varying forms of plastic, now available to choose from.

 We like to help guide our home remodeling clients on the best plumbing choices to fit the right application.

 PVC and CPVC Plastic Pipe

 Plastic pipe also known as PVC and an enhanced version called CPVS are rapidly gaining popularity.